Getting your Trinity Audio player ready... |

 Basics of the GMAT Scoring System

-- a Quantitative section (problem-solving questions)
+- the Quantitative section (problem-solving questions)

 Each section is 45 minutes long, for a total testing time of 2 hours and 15 minutes.
 There is no longer an Analytical Writing Assessment (AWA).